Bvaio/Bvaio/README.md

 - 👋 Hi, I’m @Bvaio
 - 👀 I’m interested in games, datasets and horror films
 - 🌱 I’m currently learning Python, SQL, Java
-- 💞️ I’m looking to collaborate on (work in progress)
+- 💞️ I’m looking to collaborate on open source or any fun projects you may have
-- 📫 How to reach me (work in progress)
+- 📫 How to reach me on my [LinkedIn](https://www.linkedin.com/thomasxlee)

 <!---
 Bvaio/Bvaio is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.